 Also I’ve been meaning to check out youtube vids in KOrean talking about Japanese pitch accent since knowing Korean doesn’t help with Japanese pitch accent or long-short vowels.

 Unlike Dogen, I have no aspirations of sounding “perfect” as in get mistaken for a native-speaker which requires perfect pitch-accent and sounding like a Japanese woman.
 Also, I have no desire to buy a pitch accent dictionary.
 I do want to improve my pitch accent to sound more natural and hear Japanese even better (I have no problem understanding Japanese TV).
 Because I watched dogen’s vids and familiarized myself with pitch accent, I use the pitch accent plugin for anki (I put it there so I can reference it but I do not test myself on pitch accent).
 Dogen even has videos on how to make the sounds of the Japanese language with the mouth/tongue positioning.
 I signed up for his patreon solely for his pitch accent videos but I still checked out some of the other vids on making the sounds of the Japanese language out of curiosity in case I’m not making the sounds correctly since I share the same native language as him.
-There were moments where Dogen would make himself sounds very Japanese and then he would make himself sound like a Japanese man by changing a quality of his voice ever so slightly.
-Just when I thought he couldn’t sound more Japanese, he makes himself sound more Japanese!
-There are mind-blowing moments like that in his vids lol.
-He was not kidding when he said he was adamant about obtaining perfect Japanese pronunciation.
+There were moments where Dogen would make himself sounds more Japanese by changing a quality of his voice ever so slightly he’s really obsessed with sounding more japanese .

 On a related note I checked out the episode of ANOTHER SKY that featured JIYEON from KARA (now disbanded kpop group).
 She mentioned how tough it is to speak Japanese when she acts since pitch accent doesn’t exist in Korean (minus a certain dialect) and people would correct her over and over again.
 I remember a few years back she was on jigoku sensei nube playing a very japanese role and I saw a clip just to see the atrocity.
 It was the typical Korean person speaking unpleasant-sounding Japanese due to lackluster intonation and pitch accent… She has definitely improved leaps and bounds since then.
 I also got interested in watching one of her movies for fun.
 It’s a movie with a tired plot that we’ve seen many times ie secret garden (korean drama), freaky friday.
 I was intrigued by the cast since I recognized people from talk/variety shows.
 That was the only reason I watched sanbun no ichi which featured Kosugi, danmitsu, and the guy from kat-tun.
 Also it was directed by shinagawa!